 Wrap-Up on the Kyrie 4

 Kyrie Irving’s fourth signature model Nike exceeded my expectations.
 You can definitely expect me to keep hooping in these, sitting at the top of my rotation.
 The Kyrie 4 did everything right, and some things great.
 They got the job done in a unique way to cater to Kyrie’s needs, and the consumer’s needs.
 Good job Nike, good job.
-You can grab the Nike Kyrie 4 down below, make sure to stay tuned to One on One Testers for more Hoops Analysis’.
+You can grab the Nike Kyrie 4 down below, make sure to stay tuned to the site as more articles are continuously on the way.